Ledgerback/DGSF/Grants/Arbitrum.md

 What is the intended impact?
 This is the TLDR - and if approved, this segment will be posted to our Arbitrum forum by the Plurality Labs team.

 %%can use intended impact from the Gitcoin grant page?%%
+%% can refer to who we serve and any outcomes or changes in behavior%%
+%%These are the changes in behaviour, decisions or knowledge that your activities or outputs will bring about.
+Tell us about the people or communities that will most benefit.%%

+The DGSF project will provide these general benefits:

+- cause change in norms around DAO operations towards transparency

+The DGSF project will provide benefits to the following stakeholder groups:

 The intended impact of the DGSF project is to: